James-Jeudy/Incident-Response/README.md

 <h3>1.
 Set Severity, Status, & Owner<h3></h3>

-I set the severity to High as it was a successful brute force attempt into my Windows VM.
-I set the status to active as I was currently working on the ticket and the owner as Myself:
+I set the severity to High as it was a successful brute-force attempt into my Windows VM.
+I put the status as active as I was currently working on the ticket and the owner as Myself:

 <br>